Timișoara: Sports

 The amateur and performance sports activity has an old tradition in Timișoara through sports associations and clubs.
 The first football game in Timișoara took place on 25 June 1899.
 Three years later, CA Timișoara – the first football club in Romania – was founded.
 Traditional teams have been active between the two world wars.
 Ripensia Timișoara, founded in 1928 and dissolved in 1948, was the first Romanian club to turn professional.
 In its short history, the club has won four national titles and two national cups.
 Ripensia Timișoara was re-established in 2012 and currently plays in Liga 2.
 Chinezul Timișoara (Temesvári Kinizsi), active between 1910 and 1946, was one of the most successful teams in the history of Romanian football, winning between 1921 and 1927 six consecutive titles of champion of Romania.
-Currently, in Timișoara there are four football clubs: ACS Poli Timișoara, ASU Politehnica Timișoara, CFR Timișoara and Ripensia Timișoara.
+There are four football clubs: ACS Poli Timișoara, ASU Politehnica Timișoara, CFR Timișoara and Ripensia Timișoara.
 SCM Timișoara, a multi-sport club, was founded in 1982 and includes sections for basketball (BC Timișoara), handball (SCM Politehnica Timișoara), rugby (Saracens Timișoara), motorcycling and tennis.

 With a capacity of 32,000 seats, Dan Păltinișanu Stadium, home stadium of ACS Poli Timișoara, is the second largest stadium in Romania, after Arena Națională in Bucharest.
 The current stadium will be demolished in 2021; a multifunctional sports complex with a 36,000-seat arena and a 16,000-seat multipurpose hall will be built in its place.
 There are three other smaller stadiums: CFR's CFR Stadium near Timișoara North railway station, ASU Politehnica's Știința Stadium on the campus of the Polytechnic University and Ripensia's Electrica Stadium near the Green Forest.

 There are many sports centers in the city as well.
 Most of these facilities are sports halls and swimming pools, many of them built by the municipality in the past several years.
 The main indoor venue is Constantin Jude Sports Hall, formerly known as Olimpia Hall.
 Used as a local base for men's and women's basketball, volleyball, handball and futsal teams in the city, the hall hosted matches of EuroBasket Women 2015.